 Trees planted today are an investment in the future.
 A healthy community forest begins with careful planning.
 However, selecting the wrong tree for a site can result in significant pruning or removal, or serious electric service interruptions in the future.
 It is important to remember that no tree planting is allowed within a transmission ROW's Wire Zone.

-ComEd recommends the Arbor Day Foundation’s “The Right Tree in the Right Place” guidebook which recommends that any trees planted within 20 feet on either side of pole-to-pole power lines have a mature height of less than 25 feet.
+ComEd recommends that customers use the Arbor Day Foundation’s “The Right Tree in the Right Place” guidebook which indicates that any trees planted within 20 feet on either side of pole-to-pole power lines have a mature height of less than 25 feet.
 This will ensure that as the tree grows, it will not require major trimming in the future.

 Tall growing trees should be planted 50 feet from power lines.
 If tall-growing trees are planted under or directly adjacent to power lines, they may pose a risk to the reliable delivery of electricity as they mature and grow, and they can require significant pruning.